awesomephant/notes/_posts/2018-01-31-design-studio.md

 A Taxi app in athens, mainly in south america.
 Looked at public transportation: It used to be these city-specific modes of transport (yellow cabs, red buses)

-These people wanted to be the "good guys" in the industry
+These people wanted to be the "good guys" in the industry (I'm assuming as opposed to Uber).

 The key idea here is *open cities*
 These branding exploration films are all fonund footage.